 (a) Local air toxics reduction plans must focus on the air toxic or air toxics measured or modeled above the ambient benchmarks.

 (b) Local air toxics reduction plans must be based on sound data analysis.
 This includes developing enhanced emissions inventory information for the local area using source-specific information to the extent possible.
 This may also include enhanced modeling and monitoring to better characterize ambient concentrations.
 Plans also must rely on sound analysis of the effectiveness and cost of air toxics emissions reduction options.
-Where needed to fill specific information gaps, the Department may require air toxics emissions reporting for specific sources or source categories within the geographic area on a case-by-case basis.
+Where needed to fill specific information gaps, DEQ may require air toxics emissions reporting for specific sources or source categories within the geographic area on a case-by-case basis.

 (c) The emissions reduction goals for individual air toxics are ambient benchmarks in local air toxics reduction plans.